RECUR360PAY - PCI Compliance - Security Metrics

 I process cardholder data using a smartphone or tablet.

-~This payment method is typically a device that plugs into your phone or tabletsuch as the Square solution.
+~This payment method is typically a device that plugs into your phone or tablet such as the Square solution.

 The swipe equipment I have encrypts at point-of-swipe.